in-toto/specification/in-toto-spec.md

 to sign a piece of link metadata as evidence that a step within the supply chain was performed.

-A functionary can allow a third-party define a step or series of steps of the supply chain a sublayout.
+A functionary can allow a third-party to define a step or series of steps of the supply chain using a sublayout.
 In this case, a subset of the steps to be performed are defined by such a functionary, who adopts the role of a project owner for this sublayout.

 #### 2.1.3 Clients